thiagoreis/Win10AutoInstallApps/README.md

 After download execute the following command on Win10AutoInstallApps folder :
 > Powershell.exe -ExecutionPolicy Bypass -File .\InstallApps.ops1

-Obs: the above command must be run in an administrative PowerShell session
+the above command must be run in an administrative PowerShell session